'I've found it more rewarding than I could have expected...'

 'I found it more rewarding than I could have expected – the opportunities that come with such a degree are endless, and I found myself learning more and more every day.'

-With this in mind, Alex then studied a Postgraduate Diploma in Health Sciences and Health Information Management to continue to use her skills in both Anthropology and Linguistics.
+With this in mind, Alex then studied a Postgraduate Diploma in Health Sciences in Health Information Management to continue to use her skills in both Anthropology and Linguistics.

 ‘The idea of using cultural knowledge and research skills in a non-clinical medical environment has always appealed to me, and I wanted a way to enter the health sciences field without going entirely clinical,’ she says.
 ‘Because health studies often deal with sociological aspects within a health system, the cultural side of Anthropology and the analytical side of Linguistics really helped form a great foundation for postgrad Health Sciences.

 ‘The Postgrad Diploma is a great way to dip your toe into an entirely new subject and expand the breadth of not only academic achievement, but also of future prospects,’ she says.
-‘I am looking to specialise in the healthcare system in order to help me funnel the skills I acquired in the Anthropology and Linguistics programmes into a real-world occupation.’
+‘I specialised in the healthcare system in order to help me funnel the skills I acquired in the Anthropology and Linguistics programmes into a real-world occupation.’